 So how do you pick one?

 This article will help you choose a style that works best for your needs.
-To do this, we’ll look at advantages and disadvantages of both black and white vs color photography.
+To do this, we’ll look at the advantages and disadvantages of both black and white vs color photography.

 General Tips on Choosing Black and White vs Color Photography